-The research/PhD course contributes to and takes place prior to and after the international conference “Politics of the Machine: Art and After” (May 15-17 2018 in Copenhagen).
-The attendees participate in a course where they will generate online and offline outputs related to the conference theme.
+The PhD course contributes to and takes place prior to and after the international conference “Politics of the Machine: Art and After” (May 15-17 2018 in Copenhagen).
+The attendees participate in a workshop where they will generate mandatory online and offline outputs related to the conference theme.
 The conference is centered on questions about how machines impact and contextualise artistic production and perception and in doing so welcomes submissions that take an innovative approach to the politics of the machine.
-Likewise, this course aims to engage research in a broad sense of the word and thus invites artistic and practice-based as well as theoretical and historical approaches to the field.
+Likewise, this workshop aims to engage research in a broad sense of the word and thus invites artistic and practice-based as well as theoretical and historical approaches to the subject.

-The overall theme of the course is openness in/of machines and the potential political and social effects of opening up the machine.
-It is organized along two tracks:
+The overall topic of the workshop is openness in/of machines and the potential political and social effects of opening up the machine.
+The workshop is organized along two thematic tracks: